featureform/featureform/docs/quickstart.md

 ```

 ## Step 2 _optional_ Deploy Docker container
-The embedding hub client can be used without a server.
+The Embeddinghub client can be used without a server.
 This is useful when using embeddings in a research environment where a database server is not necessary.
 If that’s the case for you, skip ahead to the next step.

-Otherwise, we can use this docker command to run the embedding hub locally and to map the container's main port to our host's port.
+Otherwise, we can use this docker command to run Embeddinghub locally and to map the container's main port to our host's port.

 ```
 docker run featureformcom/embeddinghub -p 74622:74622